 But fear not — you can teach your cat to stop using urine to mark their territory.

 Scent is the primary way that cats communicate.
 For example, when one cat comes home from the vet, the other cats in the household may treat them like a stranger at first, based on their smell.
 They'll have to get a good sniffing-over before they're part of the family again.

 Since cats can't be in two places at once to monitor their territory, they have many scent-based ways to leave their calling card.

-Felines have scent glands on their cheeks and flanks, and when yours rubs against something—a door, a chair, you—he puts his own personal scent on that object.
-This leaves the message for the next cat that he's been there and laid claim.
-Rubbing against you is a way of marking you as his and telling other cats to back off.
+Felines have scent glands on their cheeks, paws and flanks, and when they rub against something—a door, a chair, you—they put their own personal scent on that object.
+This leaves the message for other cats that they've been there and laid claim.
+Rubbing against you is a way of marking you as theirs telling other cats to back off.

 In a multi-cat household, all this rubbing helps to establish territories (at least temporarily) and to create bonds between the cats.
-Frequently, when two cats in the house meet up, they'll sniff each other, and one will start rubbing and maybe even grooming the other.
-They may trade this activity back and forth for a while.
-This helps to reduce tension in the cat clan.
+When two cats in the house meet up, they'll sniff each other, and one will start rubbing and maybe even grooming the other.
+This helps to ease tension between them.

-When your cat scratches something, he's doing more than sharpening his claws; he's leaving his scent as well.
+When your cat scratches something, they're doing more than sharpening their claws; they're leaving their scent as well.

-Cats have scent glands on the pads of their feet, and scratching is another way of marking territory.
-In the wild, that's not a problem, but in your house, it can be.
-Don't punish your cat for doing what comes naturally—just train him to use a scratching post and leave the furniture alone.
+Cats have scent glands on the pads of their feet, and scratching is another way cats mark territory.
+Don't punish your cat for doing what comes naturally—just train them to use a scratching post and leave the furniture alone.

 Urine-marking takes two forms: